2024 Foundation Leadership Forum: Schedule

 AI in Advancement: Practitioner Workshop

-This workshop is intended as a forum for staff and board leaders of sophisticated advancement programs that are embedding artificial intelligence (AI) into the day-to-day advancement activities of the foundation or institution.
+This workshop is intended as a forum for staff and board leaders of advancement programs that are or want to be embedding artificial intelligence (AI) into the day-to-day advancement activities of the foundation or institution.
 Facilitators will ask participants to share, then discuss, examples of how they are deploying AI to automate processes, solve long-standing problems, address emerging challenges, create efficiencies, aid in prospect identification and customization, and otherwise enhance the effectiveness and impact of advancement work.

 Foundation-Alumni Association Mergers and Integrations